Learn about our mission, research interests and goals, and organization.

 News

-After nearly 25 years at the HIV DRP as a program specialist (and 51 years at NCI-Frederick), Sue retired today, June 28, 2024.
-We wish you all the very best in the next chapter of life.
-Thank You Sue!
+After 17 years at the HIV DRP as a Administrative Laboratory Manager (and 28 years at NIH), Terri retired on April 19.
+After 27 years at the HIV DRP as a Program Specialist (and 30 years at NIH), Connie retired on April 30.
+We wish you both the very best in the next chapter of life.
+Thank You Terri & Connie!

 Congratulations to the winners of the NCI travel fellows award*: